DarthParametric/KOTOR_GIT_Data_Output_for_Max/README.md

 ---------------------- NOTES ----------------------
 N.B.: The Endar Spire (and possibly other modules) rotate the in-game map so that north doesn't match Max's north.
 This may cause confusion when trying to determine the required orientation.
-See the readme for further details.
+Refer to the readme for further details.
 ===================================================
 ```
 Notes